RAILS stands in solidarity with the people of Afghanistan.

 What will be the application process?

-Before the notification from DHA, you can start to get ready to make your applications for a permanent visa.
+Before the notification from the Department about ‘lifting the bar’ you can start to get ready to make your applications for a permanent visa.

 An important part is to prepare ‘bio-data’ for all applicants - that is details of identity, family, education, work and where you’ve lived.
-You can find these questions on .
-RAILS will provide a separate template with these questions.
+You can find these questions on Form 842 which you can access online.

 What about proving identity?